TalaoDAO/oidc4vc-server/docs/source/api.rst

 Below list of scopes  :

-* issue_reference_on_behalf :
-* issue_agreement_on_behalf :

-* partner : company requests a partnership status : If accepted partnership allows to exchange private data without any new authorization.
-Your company will be added to the user's partner list.
-Further data access will be available through Client Credentials flow.
-* referent : company requests a referent status.
-If accepted your company will be allowed to issue certificatess without any new authorization.
+* user_issues_certificate : This scope allows your company to issue certificate signed by users

-* delete_certificate : user deletes certificate
-* remove_partner : user removes partner from partner's list
-* remove_referent : user removes referent from referent's list
+* user_manages_partner : This scope allows your company to request, accept or reject partnership with all Identities
+* user_manages_referent : this scop allow your company to add or remove referent
+* to be completed : user_deletes_certificate, user_removes_partner, etc

 Step 1, ask for a grant code with your scope list.